Semantic Residual Prompts for Continual Learning: Introduction

 To assess our intuitions, we test our approach termed \textbf{\methnam} (Semantic Two-level Additive Residual Prompt) on \textbf{nine} image classification datasets.
-These encompass well-established CL benchmarks, such as \splitimagenet and \splitcifar~\cite{wang2022dualprompt, smith2023coda, zhang2023slca, chen2023promptfusion}, but also satellite and medical settings, hence covering domains that \textbf{differ significantly }~\cite{oh2022understanding, cui2018domaintransfer, radford2021learning} from the pre-training source domains of both ImageNet and CLIP.
-As our experiments outline, prompting-based CL approaches struggle with such large domain gaps, often being outperformed by older methods relying on the good old schema of rehearsal.

-The results indicate that we significantly outperform the state-of-the-art, getting a remarkable $+5.84$ improvement of final accuracy, with peaks of $+3$ on \splitimagenet and $+17$ on \splitcars.
+These encompass well-established CL benchmarks, such as \splitimagenet and \splitcifar~\cite{wang2022dualprompt, smith2023coda, zhang2023slca, chen2023promptfusion}, but also satellite and medical settings, hence covering domains that \textbf{differ significantly}~\cite{oh2022understanding, cui2018domaintransfer, radford2021learning} from the pre-trainings of both ImageNet and CLIP.
+As our experiments outline, prompting-based CL approaches struggle with such large domain gaps, often being outperformed by older methods relying on the good old rehearsal schema.
+The results show a remarkable $\texttt{+}5.96$ average improvement in final accuracy \wrt the state of the art, with peaks of $\texttt{+}3$ on \splitimagenet~and $\texttt{+}11$ on \splitcars.
 Importantly, we prove the resilience of our framework to severe domain shifts.
-For example, when the zero-shot CLIP model struggles (\eg, achieving only \faa{57.74} accuracy on \spliteurosat), our two-level approach instead excels (\ie, \faa{94.24}), underscoring the merits of a stable and continuous adaptation over the simple reuse of frozen large pre-trained models.

-We therefore acknowledge the following \textbf{contributions}: \begin{itemize}[noitemsep] \item We shed light on the stability issue of prompt selection, and propose a two-level prompting strategy that builds upon the stability of foundation models. \item A novel prompting approach based on semantic residuals is presented. \item We extend the SLCA feature generation to multi-modal distributions. \item We deepen the current understanding of incremental adaption, underscoring that large pre-trained models still requires adaptability. \end{itemize}
+For example, when the zero-shot CLIP model struggles (\eg, achieving only \faa{54.50\%} accuracy on \spliteurosat), our two-level approach instead excels (\ie, \faa{93.70\%}), underscoring the merits of a stable and continuous adaptation over the simple reuse of frozen large pre-trained models.
+We therefore acknowledge the following \textbf{contributions}: \begin{itemize}[noitemsep] \item We shed light on the stability issue of prompt selection proposing a two-level prompting strategy that builds upon the stability of foundation models. \item We present a novel prompting approach based on semantic residuals. \item We extend the SLCA feature generation to multi-modal distributions. \item We deepen the current understanding of incremental adaption, underscoring that large pre-trained models still require adaptability. \end{itemize}